nemophrost/learn/_posts/2015-10-14-intro-to-js-part-2.markdown

 OK, so now you have a function.
 But how do you use it?

 To use a function you need to assign it to a variable.
-Then you can **call** the function by typing the name followed by parenthesis.
+Then you can **call** the function by typing the name followed by parentheses.

 	var myStory = function() {
 		console.log("Once upon a time there was a wise king.");